codenificient/Fasolara/README.md

-# Welcome to the FasoLara Github Metarepository
+# Welcome to the FasoLara Github Monorepository

 This repo encompasses several other repositories for various components on the Lara system, for a proof of concept solar company.
 [Work in Progress!]